rust-lang/rust/text/0000-cargo-build-command.md

 As the release of Rust 1.0 comes closer, the use of complier plugins has become increasingly worrying over time.
 It is likely that plugins will not be available by default in the stable and beta release channels of Rust.
-Many core cargo packages in the ecosystem today, such as gl-rs and iron, depend on plugins to build.
+Many core Cargo packages in the ecosystem today, such as gl-rs and iron, depend on plugins to build.
 Others, like rust-http, are already using compile-time code generation with a build script (which this RFC will attempt to standardize on).

-When taking a closer look at these crate's dependence on plugins it's discovered that the primary use case is generating rust code at compile time.
+When taking a closer look at these crates' dependence on plugins it's discovered that the primary use case is generating Rust code at compile time.
 For gl-rs, this is done to bind a platform-specific and evolving API, and for rust-http this is done to make code more readable and easier to understand.
 In general generating code at compile time is quite a useful ability for other applications